bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 ## Store API accounts

 Merchants generate single-store API credentials when they create API accounts in their store control panel (**Advanced Settings** > **API Accounts**).
 Use these credentials to read and change one store's data with BigCommerce's APIs.
-Store API accounts' access tokens and OAuth scopes can't be changed.
+You can't change store API accounts' access tokens or OAuth scopes.

 In addition to the [API account components](#api-accounts) in the preceding section, store API accounts contain the following attributes out of the box:
 * an `access_token`, which accompanies most REST API requests;
 * the **client name** is a label for your convenience, and it doesn't accompany requests;
 * the **API path** is the URL to which you make requests.
-The API path won't change, but it will have `/v3/` or `/v2/` appended to it, depending on which version is current for the endpoint you're querying.
+The API path won't change, but it will have `/v3/` or `/v2/` appended to it, depending on the current version for the endpoint you're querying.

 Most APIs that work with store API accounts use the `access_token` to authenticate requests to BigCommerce.
 However, a few use the access token to generate a temporary credential.
 To learn more about special cases that involve store credentials, read about [Authenticating BigCommerce APIs](/api-docs/getting-started/authentication/authenticating-bigcommerce-apis) and consult the documentation for the API you want to use.